unional/iso-error/README.md

 An `IsoError` with an additional `module` property.

-Use the `module` property to indicate the name of the module / package defining the error.
+The `module` property indicates the name of the module / package defining the error.

 Most of the time you should use this over the `IsoError` class, as it describes the origin of the error.